Larinum: Italic period

-In direct contact with the inhabited agglomerations, they knew how to create sacred areas of particular monumentality, located in suggestive places and in the wide valleys, built with great technical skill and rich in decorative apparatuses.
-These places of worship testify to how much in ancient Samnium life, in its daily ordinariness, was constantly imbued with the sacred, in marital life, in the work of the fields, in religious recurrences, and in mournful events.
+In direct contact with the inhabited agglomerations, they knew how to create sacred areas of monumentality, located in suggestive places and in the wide valleys, built with great technical skill and rich in decorative apparatuses.
+These places of worship testify to how much of ancient Samnium life was constantly imbued with the sacred, in marital life, in the work of the fields, in religious recurrences, and in mournful events.

 In the end, the history of Samnium, seen over a long period, between the Iron Age and the end of the ancient era, is the story of a progressive evolution, with highly diversified situations depending on the geographical areas: while the center of the Samnite area remains longer bound to archaic forms (in which the dominant groups try to preserve the class structure, dating back to the 7th century), at its margins the southern periphery is about to make a qualitative leap, moving rapidly toward urbanization.
 While in the central-Italic Samnite areas urbanization penetrates only in the 1st century B.C., in the southern periphery between Frentania and Daunia, economic development as early as the 3rd century B.C. marches decisively toward an urban civilization.
 Moreover, even on the Tyrrhenian side of central-southern Italy the process of urbanization takes place early, compared to the inland areas, and is closely related to advanced economic and social development, brought about by contact with the innovative trends of the Greek world.
 In the realities that have not yet experienced urbanization, on the other hand, production levels remain low and the development of specializations scarce.